Perspective Aware Road Obstacle Detection: Experiments

 In particular, we consider the following variants:

-\begin{itemize} \item{\it Ours (perspective-aware)}: Our full architecture that leverages the perspective map as described in Section \ref{sec:arch}. \item{\it No perspective channel} : This variant omits the perspective map from our complete architecture. \item{\it P-map backbone branch} : We provide the perspective map as input to the network but process it in a feature extractor separately from the RGB feature extractor, as in the architecture of \cite{Liu19b}. \item{\it P-map along RGB}: We provide the perspective map along with RGB as input to the network, following \cite{Liu19a}.
+\begin{itemize} \item{\it Ours (perspective-aware)}: Our full architecture using the perspective map as described in Section \ref{sec:arch}. \item{\it No perspective channel} : This variant omits the perspective map from our complete architecture. \item{\it P-map backbone branch} : We provide the perspective map as input to the network but process it in a feature extractor separately from the RGB feature extractor, as in the architecture of \cite{Liu19b}. \item{\it P-map along RGB}: We provide the perspective map along with RGB as input to the network, following \cite{Liu19a}.
 In this variant, we unfreeze the backbone feature extractor weights during training to let the network train on the perspective inputs. \item{\it XY channels} : We provide the image coordinates as two additional channels instead of the perspective map, applying the idea from~\cite{Liu18e,Choi20}. \item{\it Image warping}: We follow the idea of \cite{Prakash19,Yang20a} and use the perspective map to transform the image into a top-down view of the road. \end{itemize}

 For synthetic object insertion, we consider two variants; one with perspective-aware object injection as described in Section \ref{sec:Synthetic-Inject}, and another with uniform object insertion that injects objects uniformly from the full object pool, without restricting it to the objects whose size are inversely proportional to the location where they will be placed.
-In this variant, the obstacles are placed uniformly in image space, rather than on a grid in the road plane.
-This strategy is identical to~\cite{Lis20} that injects Cityscapes objects uniformly to the scene.
+In this variant, the obstacles are placed uniformly in image space rather than on a grid in the road plane.
+This strategy is identical to~\cite{Lis20}.